navinpeiris/jsca2js/README.md

 The script will produce the JavaScript file in the current directory with a name that follows the following format:

     titanium-mobile-<titanium-version>.js

+If the script would find Alloy JSCA file too, it will produce one more file with a name:

+	titanium-mobile-alloy-<titanium-version>.js

+### PS

+Be aware that versions of Titanium and Alloy framework can be different.
+Check firstly [Appcelerator Portal](http://docs.appcelerator.com/titanium/latest/) in JSON SDK section to find the proper latest version of Alloy framework